shawnhuangyh/Select-Course/README.md

 ## Todo

 - [x] Refactor the code
+- [ ] Store the login confidential automatically
 - [ ] Support query multiple courses at the same time
 - [ ] ...